 Point Grey Fiesta Parade

-The parade usually takes place on the Saturday, so in 2021 on June 19th.
-It’s a small parade and lasts for around 25 minutes.
+The parade usually takes place on the Saturday, so in 2021 it’ll likely be on June 19th.
+It’s a small parade and lasts for around 25 minutes most years.

 Participants in the parade include community groups, a couple of marching bands, cars with local politicians, sports teams, decorated trucks from area businesses, and people handing out candy.